xsyetopz/go-mamusiabtw/README.md

 # go-mamusiabtw

-A nurturing and protective Discord app...
-Mommy for your server.
-She comforts the good kids, and steps in when someone gets naughty...~
+A Discord bot for helping run and care for your server.

-One important thing, honey: this repo’s stable internal name is `mamusiabtw` (env vars, IDs, and `custom_id` prefixes).
-Keep it consistent unless you *really* mean to rename everything.
+Important: the repo’s stable internal name is `mamusiabtw` (env vars, IDs, and `custom_id` prefixes).
+Keep it consistent unless you really want to rename everything.

 - Engine: Go
 - Discord API: `DisgoOrg/disgo`